China Plus One: Corporate C+1 strategies

 Following the COVID-19 pandemic, numerous Indian companies have adopted strategy to find alternative supply chains.
 India's largest air conditioner manufacturer Voltas has started production of motors in India to reduce its reliance on China; Indian auto component manufacturers are also building the base to shift out of China, changing reliance to local vendors for some components; the same is the case for pharma companies.

-C+1 India Strategy

-India being the World's largest democracy and the most populous country (Surpassing China in January 2023) and having a relatively stable government and the Indian government encouraging a pro business environment has made it to emerge as the biggest beneficiary of the China+1 Strategy with several major Multi National Corporations moving their operations from China and setting up industries and offices in the country.

-India has several unique things attached to it like no other such as the Aadhaar Program and Unified Payments Interface, due to which it has achieved many milestones that Superpowers like United States and China haven't been able to achieve.